tunedev/caliper/docs/source/connectors/fabric-config.md

     - *None of the Fabric bindings support administration actions.
 It it not possible to create/join channels nor deploy a chaincode.
 Consequently running caliper only facilitate operations using the `--caliper-flow-only-test` flag*

-### Binding with Fabric 1.4 Client SDK

-To bind with this client sdk, use `fabric:1.4`.
-Do not use this binding if using the BFT Concensus mechanism in Hyperledger Fabric that was introduced in version 3.0.0, use fabric:fabric-gateway instead.

-It is confirmed that a 1.4 Fabric SDK is compatible with a Fabric 2.2 and later Fabric 2.x SUTs, therefore this binding can be used with later Fabric SUTs

-Note that when using the binding target for the Fabric SDK 1.4 there are capability restrictions:

-!!! note

-    - *Currently setting `discover` to `true` in the network configuration file is not supported if you don’t enable the `gateway` option (eg specifying –caliper-Fabric-gateway-enabled as a command line option)*
-    - *Detailed execution data for every transaction is only available if you don’t enable the `gateway` option*

 ### Binding with Fabric 2.2 Client SDK

 To bind with this client sdk, use `fabric:2.2`.
 Do not use this binding if using the BFT Concensus mechanism in Hyperledger Fabric that was introduced in version 3.0.0, use fabric:fabric-gateway instead.